To help you better understand home health care and our agency, the answers to frequently asked questions follow:

 Who pays for Home Health Care?

-Medicare, Medicaid, commercial insurance, and HMOs typically cover certified home care services when the criteria are met.
+Medicare, commercial insurance, and HMOs typically cover certified home care services when the criteria are met.
 Home care agencies will assist in determining your specific coverage and any co-pays.
 Private duty and nonmedical dare services are usually on a private pay basis.

 What is the Medicare criteria for home health care?